nestauk/ojd_daps_skills/.github/pull_request_template.md

   - [ ] Appropriate information has been added to `README`s
 - [ ] I have explained the feature in this PR or (better) in `output/reports/`
 - [ ] I have requested a code review

+If you have suggested changes to _documentation_, please consult the checklist below.

+Documentation Checklist ✔️📚:

+- [ ] I have run `make html` in `docs`
+- [ ] I have manually reviewed the `docs/build/*.html` files locally to ensure they have formatted correctly